isabella232/dynamic-media-classic.en-1/help/administration-setup.md

 ### Delete a user {#deleting-a-user}

-You can delete users from Adobe Adobe Dynamic Media Classic by making them invalid.
+You can delete users from Adobe Dynamic Media Classic by making them invalid.
 Invalid users are removed from the system and all accounts.

 1. Go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Administration Setup]** > **[!UICONTROL User Administration]**.
 1. Select a user from the list, and then select **[!UICONTROL Edit]**.